 The lab’s mission reflects the U.S. Next Generation Air Transportation System (NextGen) philosophy of creating a network-enabled environment supporting people working in complex risk-sensitive aerospace and air transportation operations.
 And to use as many hyphenated word pairs as possible.

-All projects must demonstrate themselves as key enablers of operational Safety, Quality and Reliability, which ultimately impact Airworthiness - the real bottom line in aviation.
+All projects must enable operational Safety, Quality and Reliability which ultimately impact Airworthiness - the real bottom line in aviation.

 Our Purpose is all about Students.
 You will be pushed to:

 Identify industry's most urgent needs... then accept the challenge and risk of pioneering new technology solutions while working with diverse teams - just like in industry.

 Learn by rapidly researching, solving "impossible" problems and discovering opportunities to adapt - The very hallmarks of innovation!